The importance of stories in The Sandman

-The classicism meets the post-modern
+Classicism meets the post-modern

 Sandman and the value of telling stories

-According to Gaiman, storytelling is a powerful instrument, almost like a magic some people are able to cast.
+According to Gaiman, storytelling is a powerful instrument, almost like magic some people are able to cast.
 Throughout The Sandman, the reader will find numbers of characters charming others in the act of telling a story.
 Using lots of different narrators, the author plays with genres and citations.
 An old Swahili voice tells the legend of Morpheus’ first love during a rite of passage.
-A sultan tells of when he met the god of dreams in a chapter that seems to come out of the One Thousand and One Nights.
+A sultan tells of when he met the god of dreams in a chapter that seems to come out of One Thousand and One Nights.
 Even a cat has her own story, which she shares with her companions traveling around the world.

 It is a classic format, but in several of them, there are stories within the stories.
 Like eggs within eggs, or, more properly, nested Chinese boxes.